1100 E Baltimore St & 1107 E Fayette St., Baltimore (Independent City), Maryland. County/parish: Baltimore.

 Hendler Creamery was an industrial complex in Jonestown, Baltimore, Maryland.
 It is historically significant in three areas: transportation, performing arts, and industry.
 It was originally a cable-car powerhouse that lasted only six years; after cable cars were replaced by overhead electric street cars around the turn of the century, the building became a theater; and finally a popular ice cream factory that lasted for many decades as a notable part of Baltimore culture and heritage.

-The building, deemed structurally sound in 2007, was bought in 2012 by a local developer who promised to renovate it.
+The building, deemed structurally sound in 2007, was purchased in 2012 by a local developer who promised to renovate it.
 Instead nothing happened.
-Indeed they tore the roof off, necessitating the building's complete demolition.
-The nationally recognized historic building was stripped of valuables and fully demolished in September 2024, to make way for a private park.
-The building became a case study in demolition by neglect.
+Indeed the roof was intentionally removed exposing the interior to the elements, necessitating the building's complete demolition a few years later.
+The property was stripped of historic valuables and then fully demolished, in September 2024, to make way for a privately owned "park".
+The building was a case study in the phenomenon known as demolition by neglect.